“But self-employment isn’t a real job …”

 For example, if you’re applying for a position in advertising, here's what a bullet point might look like:

-Completed graphic design projects for companies across the United States including product logos, social media graphics, and packaging design.
+Completed graphic design projects for companies as an independent contractor across the United States including product logos, social media graphics, and packaging design.
 Specialized in brand management and multimedia.

 Use bullet points that are specific and tell recruiters where your skills lie.

 Include dollar-amounts in your bullet points